 The district said it would put the additional funding toward a compensation plan that included market adjustments for many teachers and staff.

-The district said if Prop A is approved, Manor ISD would get an additional $4.8 million injected into its budget, which it would use to provide all employees with a total 3% salary increase of the midpoint for the school year, fund salaries for new school police officers and equipment and fund salaries for new social workers and student programs.
+The district said if Prop A was approved, Manor ISD would get an additional $4.8 million injected into its budget, which it would use to provide all employees with a total 3% salary increase of the midpoint for the school year, fund salaries for new school police officers and equipment and fund salaries for new social workers and student programs.

-If Prop A is approved, Manor ISD said a homeowner with an average home value in Manor ($233,192) would see about a $10 decrease in district property taxes per year.
+Manor ISD said a homeowner with an average home value in Manor ($233,192) would see about a $10 decrease in district property taxes per year.

 The district said if approved, the VATRE would generate approximately $2.2 million to support recruiting and retaining staff, maintaining current classes sizes and continuing student activities and programs.